yamatogun/100-days-of-code/log.md

 **thoughts**
 I had to prepare for an interview.
 So I barely spent time on making progress in my project or anything related to it.
 But still, I managed to read the doc further.
 This will be to be expected when I have a job (hopefully), having little time for side project, so I have to get used to it.

+### Day 14: Tuesday, December 19th

+**today's progress**
+- don't remember ...

+**thoughts**
+I may have inverted two days ...
+The interview was on Tuesday afternoon ...

+### Day 15: Wednesday, December 20th

+**today's progress**
+- added an input html element so that we can add new tasks to do
+- tried to align it with the other elements
+- added a small button and replace the icon with an svg image

+**thoughts**
+At last I can make progress in my todo list app again.
+CSS may look simple at first sight, but I feel like I am doing it the wrong way, like I am suspecting using antipatterns ...
+And there are many things I can't explain right now, like the behaviour of height and weight when using a border (the element seems to exceed the bounds I explicitly specified).
+That won't make me up with front-end dev ...

+### Day 16: Thursday, December 21st

+**today's progress**
+- Done 3 exercises of Python Exercism's series + commented the code of other people